TriClojure/clojure-1.10-features/README.md

 After starting the REPL server by running `clj -m demo.io-repl`, you can connect from another REPL using `clojure.core.server/remote-prepl` and start sending over forms to be evaluated.

+### `demo.datafy`

+A demonstration of `datafy` and `nav` in the `clojure.datafy` namespace.

+`datafy` turns an object into Clojure data, assuming that it implements the `Datafiable` protocol.

+`nav` navigates from the object to a related object or piece of data, assuming that it implements the `Navigable` protocol.

+The axes of navigation (a.k.a. *keys*) and edges (a.k.a.  *values*) are visible in the datafied version of the object.

+Part of the fun of the `datafy` and `nav` is implementing the `Datafiable` and `Navigable` protocols for a particular type of object.
+I couldn't come up with a good application for this here, but there are already at least a handful of useful protocol implementations, including URLs, SQL records, and classes.

+This demo uses `datafy` and `nav` on Java classes, exposing useful information about class members and allowing you to navigate from class to class and explore other classes in the process.
+The demo consists of a simple HTTP server using Pedestal to serve an HTML page.
+The page includes information from the datafied Java class and links to other objects to which you can potentially navigate.